Tips on keeping yourself safe in the internet environment

 1. KLEFCU employees will NEVER call, email, or send you a text message asking for any of your electronic banking credentials.
 KLEFCU may inquire about your electronic banking credentials if you initiate contact and express online banking problems.

-- Fraud Watch will only call you about debit card transactions.
+- Call you about debit card transactions.